Double Crossed (film): Reception

 Like many American films of the time, Double Crossed was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required cuts from scenes showing a woman prying a table drawer open (two scenes), the taking of papers from an envelope, woman putting drugs in wine, and the taking of papers from an envelope.

+Preservation

+Double Crossed is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.